controlecidadao/samantha_ia/README.md

 Some chaining examples _without_ response feeddback:

-  * **(model_1) responds (prompt_1) X number of responses:** used to adjust model's deterministic or stochastic behavior with Learning Mode, as well as to generate multiple diverse responses with stochastic settings.
+  * **(model_1) responds (prompt_1) X number of responses:** used to monitor model's deterministic or stochastic behavior with help of the Learning Mode, as well as to generate multiple diverse responses with stochastic settings.

   * **(model_1) responds (prompt_1, prompt_2, prompt_n):** used to execute multiples instructions sequencially with the same model.